Air Fryer Cornish Hen

 Instructions

-• Unpackage hens over the sink and pour juices down the drain.
+• Unpackage the hens over the sink and pour juices down the drain.
 Pat dry inside and out with paper towels

 • In a small mixing bowl, add tarragon, garlic powder, onion powder, smoked paprika, salt and pepper.
 Mix together with a whisk until combined.
 You will have extra rub, so don't stress.